Timeline

 Reports Submitted to the Domain in Bōchō

-Chief Priest Kaita Iyo Fujiwara Masaie received a Yoshida Shintō licensing certificate.
+Chief Priest Iyo Kaita Masaie Fujiwara received a Yoshida Shintō licensing certificate.

 Donation of a Stone Lantern to Sadamune Shrine